Set up your school’s ECF-based training programme: step by step

 If you’re using DfE-accredited materials to deliver your own programme

-We’ll send your induction tutor, ECTs and mentors a link to access the materials you choose.
+We’ll email your ECTs and mentors a link to the materials you chose.

 If you’re designing and delivering your own programme